Normal? Or Developmentally Delayed?by Becton Loveless

 - struggles with pronunciation of basic words

 - difficulty with rhyming

 - poor handwriting compared to others his age

 - less able than other students to focus on tasks

 - shows signs of impulsive behavior which causes harm to himself or others

 - struggles to complete tasks

 - doesn't socialize with others kids in his class

 - struggles to make eye contact with kids in his class

 Even if a child shows difficulty in one of more of these areas, it's no reason for immediate concern.
-These are just red flag that indicate a closer look is merited.
+These are just red flags that indicate a closer look is merited.
 In fact, a kindergartener that has weakness in several areas of language arts, math or social skills may still not have a learning disability.
-If prior to kindergarten, a child has was not nurtured in a developmentally appropriate setting, where they had the opportunity for developing math, language and social skills, then it may not be possible to indentify if the child has learning disabilities until later in their education.
+If prior to kindergarten, a child has not been nurtured in a developmentally appropriate setting, where they had the opportunity for developing math, language and social skills, then it may not be possible to identify if the child has learning disabilities until later in their education.